MicrosoftDocs/PowerShell-Docs/gallery/psget/script/PreReleaseScript.md

 If -AllowPrerelease is specified, prerelease items will be included if they are present.
 If -AllowPrerelease flag is not specified, prerelease items will not be shown.

-The only exceptions to this in the PowerShellGet module commands are Get-InstalledScript, and some cases with Uninstall-Script.
+The only exceptions to this in the PowerShellGet script commands are Get-InstalledScript, and some cases with Uninstall-Script.

 * Get-InstalledScript always will automatically show the prerelease information in the version string if it is present.
-* Uninstall-Script will by default uninstall the most recent version of a module, if __no version__ is specified.
+* Uninstall-Script will by default uninstall the most recent version of a script, if __no version__ is specified.
 That behavior has not changed.
 However, if a prerelease version is specified using -RequiredVersion, -AllowPrerelease will be required.

 ## Examples
 ```powershell